smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance/Security and Compliance.md

 - Updated code examples to reflect current pseudonymization implementation with KMS integration
 - Added new section on pseudonymization strategies and their implementation
 - Updated sequence diagram to show KMS encryption in pseudonym mapping storage
+- Added documentation for organization role management with Redis caching
+- Updated security measures section to include role-based access control with Redis caching
+- Added new class diagram for AuthorizationService and role management
 - Maintained existing structure while incorporating new pseudonymization features

 ## Table of Contents